Back to AgBioFEWS home

 - Take advanced interdisciplinary graduate courses and incorporate AgBioFEWS into thesis

-Applications for the 2022 Fellowship Cohort are now OPEN.
-Please contact us if you have questions or would like more information.
+Applications for the 2022 Fellowship Cohort are now CLOSED.

 See also: AgBioFEWS 2019 Cohort

 Ph.D.
 Student | College of Agriculture and Life Sciences | Advisor – Dr. Amy Grunden

 Jabeen is a second year doctoral student in Plant Biology at NC State University.
 She is a native to North Carolina and grew up locally in Cary.
 Jabeen previously obtained bachelor’s degrees in journalism and anthropology and a law degree from the University of North Carolina in Chapel Hill.
 She also has a master’s degree in physiology from North Carolina State University.
 Jabeen is a member of the Grunden Lab where her research focuses on plant-microbial interactions and exploring the wheat root microbiome.
 She hopes to better understand how plant-associated microbes can be used to improve plant growth and development, increase plant tolerance to abiotic and biotic stress, and enhance plant resistance and resilience to pathogens.
 She hopes her research will help solve challenges with food security.See profile of Jabeen Ahmad in CALS Magazine

 Ph.D.
 Student | College of Agriculture and Life Sciences | Advisor – Dr. Zachary Brown